-- 14. The Licensing Act 2003 requires the Licensing Authority to exercise its obligations on licence applications, which are the subject of representations and therefore no other option other than to hold a hearing can be considered. - 15.
-Where the Licensing Authority considers that action under its statutory powers is appropriate, it may take any of the following steps: - To modify the conditions of the licence. - To reject the whole or part of the application, and for this purpose the conditions of the licence are modified if any of them is altered or omitted or any new condition is added.
+- 12. The Licensing Act 2003 requires the Licensing Authority to exercise its obligations on licence applications, which are the subject of representations and therefore no other option other than to hold a hearing can be considered. - 13.
+Where the Licensing Authority considers that action under its statutory powers is appropriate, it may take any of the following steps: - Grant the licence subject to conditions which are consistent to the operating schedule, modified to such extent as the authority considers necessary for the promotion of the licensing objectives, and those conditions which are mandatory. - To exclude from the scope of the licence any of the licensable activities to which the application relates. - To refuse to specify a person in the licence as the premises supervisor. - To reject the application.